This is the home page of the Plasma Physics Division of the European Physical Society.

 49th EPS DPP Plasma Physics conference

-It was be also the opportunity to encourage the youngest researchers and highlight their ongoing studies through two sets of awards.
+The conference also provided an opportunity to encourage the youngest researchers and highlight their ongoing studies through two sets of awards:

-The 2023 PPCF / EPS / IUPAP Student Poster Prizes were granted to:
+The 2023 PPCF / EPS / IUPAP Student Poster Prizes were awarded to:

 For the 2023 Kyushu University Itoh project Prize, three highly recommended presentations were awarded, since they were too competitive to select a winner.
 The three selected presentations were: